Langerz82/roguequest/README.md

 https://play.google.com/store/apps/details?id=com.retrorpgonline2

 ## UPDATES:
+22/11/2023
+Unfortunately there were major errors when saving Players.
+For this reason I had to wipe the Server data.
+Old accounts will need to be re-created and Players will have to start from new again.
+My sincere apologies however this was a necessary step as the data save process corrupted accounts and did not let the users in again once created.
+Thanks for understanding.

 11/11/2023
 Items and Quests may have been wiped for current accounts.
 This was needed as they save in a new format.
 Having it done now will make the saving backend faster, thanks for your understanding.